zyedidia/riscinator/README.md

 bare-metal C library with drivers for the devices on the system.
 An example program in `sw/blink` blinks pin 0 using the timer.

-There are synthesis scripts for instantiating the system on an OrangeCrab 25F FPGA.
+There are synthesis scripts for instantiating the system on an OrangeCrab 25F, or ULX3S 85F.
 # Usage

 Clone the repository: